Fortifying, Shifting and Getting Through

 This all brings me once again to perhaps the most meaningful bit of advice I could give anyone who might be going through a difficult time.
 The Experts for Entrepreneurs motto “Don’t fly alone” is a good one to adopt.

 Developing relationships and having a solid support system in place is as important on the business side as it is on the personal side.
 Depending on what the situation is, there’s a chance you’ll have to find ways to be productive in spite of what’s swirling around you in your personal life.
-Call on your network of colleagues and friends to help get you through… even if it’s just for a chance to have lunch, talk, or laugh and set concerns aside for an hour.
+You’ll have a network of colleagues and friends to help get you through… even if it’s just for a chance to have lunch, talk, or laugh and set concerns aside for an hour.

 But remember, associates and colleagues can also be great sources of practical help too.
 We’re always stronger when great minds come together and bring their wisdom and expertise to problem solving, whether we’re trying to figure out how to grow our business in good times or managing a business through a personal crisis.

-In my years as a business owner and Productivity and Profit Specialist, I’ve found these strategies for managing the personal challenges in life that affect our businesses to be extremely helpful.
+In my years as a business owner, Productivity and Profit Specialist, and business coach, I’ve found these strategies for managing the personal challenges in life that affect our businesses to be extremely helpful.
 We just have to anticipate what we hope will never happen, plan and prepare, just in case.
 A little bit of forethought, and being kind to ourselves if the unthinkable happens, can get us through.

-Want to fortify your business and plan for whatever the future might bring?
-I can help with that!
-Contact me now and we’ll find the solutions that are right for you and your business.
+Fortify your business and plan for whatever the future might bring.
+Schedule a complimentary call with Cathy now and she’ll help you find the solutions that are right for you and your business.